-- the Internal Revenue Code, - current, temporary and proposed Treasury Regulations promulgated under the Internal Revenue Code, - the legislative history of the Internal Revenue Code, - current administrative interpretations and practices of the Internal Revenue Service, including its practices and policies as expressed in certain private letter rulings which are not binding on the Internal Revenue Service except with respect to the particular taxpayers who requested and received such rulings, and - court decisions, all as of the date of this prospectus.
+- the Internal Revenue Code, - current, temporary and proposed Treasury Regulations promulgated under the Internal Revenue Code, - the legislative history of the Internal Revenue Code, all as of the date of this prospectus.
 Future legislation, Treasury Regulations, administrative interpretations and practices and/or court decisions may adversely affect, perhaps retroactively, the tax considerations described herein.
 The statements in this prospectus are not binding on the Internal Revenue Service or any court.
 Thus, we can provide no assurance that Baker & Daniels' opinion and these statements will not be challenged by the Internal Revenue Service or sustained by a court if challenged by the Internal Revenue Service.